andrewcooke/simple-enum/README.md

 ### Technical Details

-The consistency for the two viewpoints (dict and named tuples) hinges on the method `dict.items()`, which returns `(name, value)` tuples.
+The consistency of the two viewpoints (dict and named tuples) hinges on the method `dict.items()`, which returns `(name, value)` tuples.
 These are both named tuples and the dictionary contents.